-Generally, metal jewelry, particularly gold, does not set off the metal detector alarms and neither do underwired bras but it is not unusual for metal belt buckles, coins or some other types of metal object in pockets to set them off.
+Generally, metal jewelry, particularly gold, does not set off the metal detector alarms and neither do underwired bras.
+Still, it is not unusual for metal belt buckles, coins, or other metal objects in pockets to set them off.

 However, traveling with metal implants is another matter.